limenlp/SEA/README.md

 ### How can we analyze SEA's results (Figures 5 and 6)?
 We leave a post-process code in `process_exist.py`, where you can specify the result you want to format.
 After that, you can run the code in `analysis.ipynb` for all the ablation and analysis result visualization.

-# How to Customize Your Knowledge Base?
+# How to customize your knowledge base?
-It is quite easy to customize your own dataset!
-The link in Preparation -- step 3 includes the data processing code, where you will use `emb_processing.py`, `indexing.py`, and `sep_file.py` for this processing (remember to modify the path).
+It is quite easy to customize your dataset!
+The link in Preparation—step 3 includes the data processing code.
+For this processing, you will use `emb_processing.py`, `indexing.py`, and `sep_file.py` (remember to modify the path).

 (Step 1) Process your document into the following content (see `examples/processed_document_example.json`).
 Specifically, you should have:
 - A name (general title, like the general title of a Wikipedia page)
 - An abstract
 - A wikitext (in markdown format).
-Note that you should split each section by a title start from \# or \#\# mark.
+Note that you should split each section by a title starting from \# or \#\# mark.

-(Step 2) After that, summarize all your document into a json file (e.g., `document.json`) and run the `emb_processing.py`, then `indexing.py`. **An important note**: make sure the embedding model used to process the dataset is the same as used in SEA.
+(Step 2) After that, summarize all your documents into a json file (e.g., `document.json`) and run the `emb_processing.py` and `indexing.py`. **An important note**: Make sure the embedding model used to process the dataset is the same as that used in SEA.

-(Step 3) Separate your `document.json` into multiple sub-files by `sep_file.py`.
+(Step 3) Separate your `document.json` into multiple sub-files using `sep_file.py`.

-(Step 4) Specify the path to your separated files and index file to SEA and start the discovering jurney!
+(Step 4) Specify the path to your separated files and index file to SEA and start the discovery journey!

 # Contact